 It’s obvious that the screen has taken a significant chunk out of the build budget as the all-plastic case certainly hasn’t.
 At least it’s nice and thick so shouldn’t handle the rigours of road life too badly.
 It’s rather heavy though with the entire unit weighing in at a hefty 3.1kg making it unsuitable for jetsetters looking for some in-flight 3D entertainment.

 With a speedy Intel i7-2820QM quad-core processor alongside 8GB of 1333MHz DDR memory this notebook is no slouch at non-gaming duties.
 However the score of 9264 in PCMark Vantage looks rather measly when compared to the HP EliteBook also in this month’s issue which scored an impressive 14606.
 The reason for this large discrepancy is obvious; rather than go with a pricey SDD Sony has opted for a slower mechanical drive.

 It’s nice and big at 640GB and is of the high-speed 7200rpm variety but doesn’t stand a chance compared to today’s SSD speed demons.
 We do love the inclusion of USB 3.0 inputs but would have forsaken them for a solid state upgrade.
 The speedy hardware combined with such a large display has taken a toll on the battery life lasting a mere 87 minutes during our DVD playback test.

-If you’re in the rather unique position of demanding an entertainment notebook that specialises in 3D movie playback, this is the perfect offering for you.
-If only Sony had the foresight to equip it with a decent gaming GPU, this would be the ultimate all-round multimedia machine, but they didn’t, so it’s not.
-Available from Sony, retailing for $3,899
+If you’re in the rather unique position of demanding an entertainment notebook that specialises in 3D movie playback this is the perfect offering for you.
+If only Sony had the foresight to equip it with a decent gaming GPU this would be the ultimate all-round multimedia machine but they didn’t so it’s not.